-Based on the anticipated amount of area available for conversion to higher-density useslikely to be redeveloped, Alternative 1 would also have a lower potential of leading to increased delivery of stormwater contaminants to streams, compared to the other alternatives.
+Based on the anticipated amount of area likely to be redeveloped, Alternative 1 would also have a lower potential of leading to increased delivery of stormwater contaminants to streams, compared to the other alternatives.

 The 130th/145th Station Area does not include any neighborhoods where areas with a highdensity designation under Alternative 1 would overlap areas with a combination of disadvantaged populations and low canopy cover.
 In addition, no areas with relatively high canopy cover are found in areas that would continue to be designated as urban centers or urban villages in the 130th/145th Station Area under Alternative 1.